duke-interactive-graphics/Interactive-Graphics-Critical-Code/_docs/syllabus/syllabus.md

 ## LEARNING OUTCOMES
 After completing this course, students will be able to effectively:

-1. Produce simple programs in the Processing programming language (or similar language).
+1. Produce applications and programs in the P5.js and Processing programming language (or similar languages).
 2. Explain elementary concepts in computer programming such as data types, operators, control structures, and functions.
 3. Demonstrate problem-solving skills relating to the design and execution of coding